awsdocs/aws-php-developers-guide/doc_source/kms-example-key-policy.rst

 Set a Key Policy
 ================

-To establish or change a key policy for a CMK, use the PutKeyPolicy operation.
+To establish or change a key policy for a CMK, use the ``PutKeyPolicy`` operation.

-PutKeyPolicy requires a policy name.
-The only valid policy name is default.
+``PutKeyPolicy`` requires a policy name.
+The only valid policy name is the default.

 **Imports**